 - 11:15 a.m.

-Please be sure to arrive at least 15 minutes prior to your child's session.
+Please be sure you and your child arrive at least 15 minutes prior to your child's session.

 - Parents need to register their children prior to the event for participation in the fishing clinic.